BaAmadoCamunas/cybersecurity/offensive-security/IDOR/README.md

 Although IDOR vulnerabilities may appear simple, they remain one of the most common and impactful access control issues in modern web applications and APIs.

 ---

+# 8. Disclaimer

+This analysis was performed in a controlled laboratory environment provided by TryHackMe for educational purposes only.